-Figure 6.5: COMM1 adjustment knob
+Figure 7.5: COMM1 adjustment knob

-Figure 6.6: COMM1 switch
+Figure 7.6: COMM1 switch

-6.3.
-GETTING UP 73
+7.3.
+GETTING UP 89

-Once you have changed the frequency to 125.2, press the white button between the words 'COMM' and 'STBY' to swap the active and standby frequencies (highlighted in Figure 6.6).
+the words 'COMM' and 'STBY' to swap the active and standby frequencies (highlighted in Figure 7.6).
 After a second or so, you'll hear the ATIS information.

-6.3.4 Altimeter and Compass
+7.3.4 Altimeter and Compass

-Figure 6.7: Altimeter calibration knob
+Figure 7.7: Altimeter calibration knob

 Listen for the 'Altimeter' setting.
 If you are not using 'real weather', the value will be 2992, which is standard and already set on the plane.
 If you are using 'real weather', then the altimeter value is likely to be different.
 We therefore need to set the altimeter to the correct value.
-To do this, use the knob at the bottom left of the altimeter (circled in red in Figure 6.7), in the same way as you changed the radio frequency.
+To do this, use the knob at the bottom left of the altimeter (circled in red in Figure 7.7), in the same way as you changed the radio frequency.
 This changes the value in the little window on the right of the altimeter, which is what you are trying to set, as well as the altitude displayed by the altimeter.